wpai-inc/agentwp/readme.txt

 AgentWP is an intelligent, multilingual AI assistant designed specifically for WordPress sites.
 It unlocks the full potential of your WordPress site by providing expert assistance 24/7.

+AgentWP relies on a first-party service provided by WPAI, Inc. to deliver its AI functionality.
+To use the plugin, you must sign up for a free [AgentWP account](https://app.agentwp.com/register).
+After signing up, connect your account to the plugin to access the full capabilities of the AI assistant.
+The plugin also provides product updates through https://agentwp.com domain.

+=== API Services ===

+AgentWP connects to the AgentWP platform via an API to deliver its AI-powered features.
+By using this service, you agree to the [terms of use](https://agentwp.com/legal/terms/) and the [privacy policy](https://agentwp.com/legal/privacy/).

 ### Features

 - **Custom-Built AI Models**: Tailored for WordPress, including writing, design, suggestions, troubleshooting, coding, and site indexing.